syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ## Custom Ribbon items

-You can use the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property and set it to `Template` to customize ribbon items with non-built-in items.
-This allows you to define your own custom template for the ribbon item, giving you the flexibility to create unique and personalized content.
+The [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property can be set to `Template` to customize ribbon items with non-built-in items.
+It can be used to define the custom template for the ribbon item, which has the flexibility to create unique and personalized content.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}